jaesung-cs/vkgs/README.md

 ### Requirements
-- `VulkanSDK>=1.3`
+- `VulkanSDK>=1.2`
-  - Download from https://vulkan.lunarg.com/ and follow install instruction.
+  - Download the latest version from https://vulkan.lunarg.com/ and follow install instruction.
-  - Requires several features available in `1.3`.
+  - `1.3` is recommended, but `1.2` should also work.
 - `cmake>=3.24`
   - `Vulkan::shaderc_combined` new in version `3.24`.